What Is the Difference Between Sensex and Nifty

 • Healthcare

-The Nifty 50 provides broader sectoral representation compared to the Sensex, thanks to its larger base of 50 companies.
+The Nifty 50 provides broader sectoral representation compared to the Sensex, thanks to its larger base of 50 companies, which is why it is often referenced in discussions around index fund vs etf and benchmark-based investment products.

 Market Coverage and Liquidity